-Not surprisingly, the Unites States jointly with the EU-28 set the upper standard; followed by Japan.
+Not surprisingly, the Unites States, jointly with the EU-28, set the upper standard, followed by Japan.

-China scored last initially but globalized its science base enormously, eventually converging to a similar level with Brazil and India.
+China scores last initially, but then globalizes its science base enormously, eventually converging to a similar level as Brazil and India.

-Russia started and remained low, lagging increasingly behind the rest of the pack.
+Russia starts and remains low, lagging increasingly behind the rest of the pack.

 Tip: Add (or remove) countries (or country groups) using the upper menu.
 Replace the EU-28 average by individual member countries of your interest.